olve/Bristow/README.md

 Bristow
 =======

-A Python 2.5 program for keybinding your own methods.
-Mostly dead legacy code.
+A Python 2.5 program for keybinding your own methods. (useful if your keyboard's mediakeys are broken) Mostly dead legacy code.